aasthakumar/CMPE-256-Project/README.md

 * Download the english stopwords from nltk.
 * Make sure “deceptive-opinion.csv” file are present in the same directory of the source code.
 * Run the code using jupyter Notebook or any other interactive python command shell.

+svm-FinalProject is the our final project code which has the highest F1 score.